-Like any famous dish, there are any number of recipes for making Tetrazzini.
+Like any famous dish, there are any number of recipes for making Tetrazzini dishes.
 The main common denominators are poultry or seafood, mixed with pasta and a creamy sauce and baked until bubbly and brown.
 Chicken Tetrazzini was a favorite in our family growing up, and it was and always will be one of my favorite comfort foods, especially when the weather turns cold.
-Tetrazzini is a great way to use chicken leftover from making broth.
+Tetrazzini a great way to use chicken leftover from making broth.
 It is also a great way to use up that leftover Thanksgiving turkey, using the carcass to make turkey broth and the meat for the casserole.
 The recipe that follows is my updated version of the family recipe from the 1960s that—like a lot of American cooking from that period—called for canned “cream of” soups.
 I’ve replaced that with a velouté, as in the older recipes.

 Serves 4-6 people